psychopy/psychopy/docs/source/api/iohub/device/mouse.rst

     .. attribute:: time

-        x position of the Mouse when the event occurred; in display coordinate space.
+        time of event, in sec.msec format, using psychopy timebase.

     .. attribute:: x_position